VirgilSecurity/awesome-virgil/README.md

 # Production Applications
 * [Virgil Messenger iOS](https://itunes.apple.com/us/app/virgil-messenger/id1374223472) - End-to-end encrypted messenger with passwordless authentication.
 It is a perfect solution for those who care about their privacy.
 * [Virgil Messanger Android](https://play.google.com/store/apps/details?id=com.virgilsecurity.android.virgilmessenger) - End-to-end encrypted messenger with passwordless authentication.
 It is a perfect solution for those who care about their privacy.
-* [Virgil Pure Wordpress Plugin](https://github.com/VirgilSecurity/virgil-pure-wordpress) - Free Wordpress Plugin based on a powerful and revolutionary cryptographic technology that protects user passwords from data breaches and both online and offline attacks.
-* [Virgil PasspostJS](https://github.com/VirgilSecurity/virgil-passport-pythia) - This module lets you authenticate using a username and password while protecting the passwords cryptographically using the Pythia PRF service.
-We'll refer to passwords protected with the Pythia PRF service as Breach-Proof Password.

 # Integrations